OBJECTIVE OF BADMINTON: Be the first team to reach 21 points by hitting the shuttlecock over the net and preventing the other team from returning it.

 You’ll also find two types of service lines in a badminton court: the short service line and the long service line.

-The game starts with a coin toss.
+The badminton match starts with a coin toss.
 The winner of the coin toss can decide whether to serve or receive first.
-Players will hit the shuttlecock (or birdie) back and forth until one player hits it out of bounds, or fails to hit the shuttlecock before it hits the ground.
+Players will hit the shuttlecock (also called a birdie) back and forth until one player hits it out of bounds or cannot hit the shuttlecock back over the net before it hits the ground.

 The server must stand within the service court while serving.
-The serve must clear the net and cross the court diagonally to the opponent’s service court past the short service line.
-The server must keep both feet on the ground and hit the shuttlecock from below the waist when serving.
+The serve must clear the net and cross the court diagonally to the receiver’s service court past the short service line.
+In order to serve legally, the server must keep both feet on the ground and hit the shuttlecock from below the waist.

 The server and the receiver should stay in the designated service court until the shuttlecock has been served.
 If the serve lands anywhere outside of the correct service court during the serve, the opponent gets a point.

-If the shuttlecock hits the net and still goes over to the opponent’s service court, it is a valid serve.
-But if the shuttlecock hits the net and doesn’t make it over to the other side or falls short, the opponent gets a point and serves.
+Unlike ping pong, if the shuttlecock hits the net but still goes over to the opponent’s service court, it is a valid serve.
+However, if the shuttlecock hits the net and doesn’t make it over to the other side or falls short, the opponent gets a point and serves.

-After the serve, the players will hit the shuttlecock back and forth over the net until one player faults or fails to return the shuttlecock.
-The rally can go on for as long as the players continue to legally hit the shuttlecock within the appropriate boundary lines.
+After the serve, the players hit the shuttlecock back and forth over the net until one player faults or fails to return the shuttlecock.
+The rally can go on for as long as the players continue to hit the shuttlecock legally within the appropriate boundary lines.

 The shuttlecock cannot hit the ground, and players cannot hit the shuttlecock more than once in a row.

-A player or their racket is not allowed to touch the net, but if the shuttlecock hit the net and still goes over to the other side, it is still in play.
+A player or their racket is not allowed to touch the net, but if the shuttlecock hits the net and goes over to the other side, it is still in play.

-1 point is awarded to a player if they win a serve or if the other team faults.
-When a player wins a point, they serve for the next point and they will continue serving until the opposing team wins a point.
+Badminton rules state that a player wins a point if they win a serve or if the other team faults.
+When a player wins a point, they serve for the next point, and they continue serving until the opposing team wins a point.